-NHPW5210 Sports Nutrition and the Athlete 3 s.h.
+NHPW5210 Nutritional Assessment of Athletes 3 s.h.

 Utilizing the principles learned in Nutrition and Human Physical Performance and will apply these foundations for the modern athlete.
 This course will provide hands-on experience in supporting the composition of the human body for various sports and positions via optimizing physical performance.
 This course will focus on current literature and class presentations for the completion of personalized nutrition plans and recommendations based on case studies presented in this course.
 Offered Summer semester.

 Prerequisites: NHPW5150 Nutrition and Human Physical Performance.